-When Jennifer Crawford became the general counsel at Medici in early 2019, she knew there’d be a lot of moving pieces—both inside the company and within the wider healthcare industry.
+When Jennifer Crawford became the general counsel at Direct Health in early 2019, she knew there’d be a lot of moving pieces—both inside the company and within the wider healthcare industry.
 Since then, those pieces have only multiplied.

 A pandemic can have that effect on a telehealth startup, after all.

-But with the challenge of COVID-19 comes the opportunity for Medici to further establish itself as a leader in the virtual-care space.
+But with the challenge of COVID-19 comes the opportunity for Direct Health to further establish itself as a leader in the virtual-care space.

-In Crawford’s case, that includes keeping tabs on news that can be breaking by the hour and formulating legal direction as Medici strives to expand its national presence in the increasingly competitive business of remotely connecting physicians and other providers with patients.
+In Crawford’s case, that includes keeping tabs on news that can be breaking by the hour and formulating legal direction as Direct Health strives to expand its national presence in the increasingly competitive business of remotely connecting physicians and other providers with patients.

 “Telehealth laws are changing rapidly out of necessity and we are closely monitoring those changes so we can guide our providers and patients to use virtual care in the best ways possible,” the personable general counsel tells Vanguard in March, just as COVID-19 was beginning to dominate the news cycle.
 “There’s so much information which we have to stay current on to make sure that both patients and providers have a good experience using our platform.”